Final Fantasy VII: Awards

 Final Fantasy VII was given numerous Game of the Year awards in 1997.
-At the second CESA Awards, it won the Grand Prize, Scenario Award and Sound Award.
+At the second CESA Awards, it won the Grand Prize, Scenario Award, and Sound Award.
 During the Academy of Interactive Arts & Sciences' inaugural Interactive Achievement Awards, Final Fantasy VII won in the categories of "Console Adventure Game of the Year" and "Console Role-Playing Game of the Year"; it also received nominations for "Interactive Title of the Year", "Console Game of the Year", "Outstanding Achievement in Art/Graphics", and "Outstanding Achievement in Interactive Design".
 In the Origins Awards, it won in the category "Best Roleplaying Computer Game of 1997".
 Final Fantasy VII was awarded Game of the Year by magazines including Game Informer, GamePro, and Hyper.
-It was also awarded the "Readers' Choice All Systems Game of the Year", "Readers' Choice PlayStation Game of the Year" and "Readers' Choice Role-Playing Game of the Year" by Electronic Gaming Monthly (EGM), which gave it Editors' Choice Awards for "Role-Playing Game of the Year" and "Best Graphics" (plus a runner-up slot for "Game of the Year"), and also gave it awards for "Hottest Video Game Babe" (for Tifa Lockhart), "Most Hype for a Game", "Best Ending", and "Best Print Ad".
+It was also awarded the "Readers' Choice All Systems Game of the Year", "Readers' Choice PlayStation Game of the Year", and "Readers' Choice Role-Playing Game of the Year" by EGM, which gave it Editors' Choice Awards for "Role-Playing Game of the Year" and "Best Graphics" (plus a runner-up slot for "Game of the Year"), and also gave it awards for "Hottest Video Game Babe" (for Tifa Lockhart), "Most Hype for a Game", "Best Ending", and "Best Print Ad".

 Since 1997, it has been selected by many game magazines as one of the top video games of all time, listed as 91st in EGMs 2001 "100 Best Games of All Time", and as fourth in Retro Gamers "Top 100 Games" in 2004.
 In 2018, it was ranked 99th in IGNs "Top 100 Games of All Time" and as third in PALGNs "The Greatest 100 Games Ever".
 Final Fantasy VII was included in "The Greatest Games of All Time" list by GameSpot in 2006, and ranked as second in Empires 2006 "100 Greatest Games of All Time", as third in Stuffs "100 Greatest Games" in 2008 and as 15th in Game Informers 2009 "Top 200 Games of All Time" (down five places from its previous best games of all-time list).
 GameSpot placed it as the second most influential game ever made in 2002; in 2007, GamePro ranked it 14th on the list of the most important games of all time, and in 2009 it finished in the same place on their list of the most innovative games of all time.
 In 2012, Time named it one of their "All-Time 100 Video Games".
 In March 2018, Game Informers "Readers Choice Top 300 Games of All Time", Final Fantasy VII ranked in seventh place.
 In March 2018, GamesRadar+ rated "The 25 best PS1 games of all time", Final Fantasy VII was ranked in 12th place.